alphagov-mirror/govuk-developer-docs/source/manual/alerts/email-alert-api-app-healthcheck-not-ok.html.md

 processed.
 It may also imply the threshold is too low if a large number of emails have being sent out due to a content change.

-### High queue latency (queue_latency)

-This means the time it takes for a job to be processed is unusually high.
-This may indicate a problem down the line which is preventing workers from being processed.
-It may also imply the threshold is too low if a large number of emails have being sent out due to a content change.

 ### High retry queue size (retry_size)

 This means there are a high number of items in the retry queue.
 The Email Alert